Kirkjubøreyn (351m), view southwards

 So you get this lunar landscape impression wherever you pick to go on these islands, what is spellbinding and yet at the same time a little unsettling.

-I hope I have the opportunity to come back to the Faroes during the summer, and get then some “stable” weather.
+I hope I have the opportunity to come back to the Faroes during the summer, and get more “stable” weather then.